Issa Rae & Lakeith Stanfield Fall In Love In The New Romance Movie We Deserve

 “I don’t think anybody knows who I am, but I like to stay under the radar, so that’s kind of OK with me,” Meghie told Indiewire in January.

 Judging by this trailer, we’ll all know her name very soon.
-The Photograph hits theaters on February 14, 2020.
+The Photograph hits cinemas on 14th February 2020.

 Advertisement